shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-block.md

 It would be possible to override the code from the [original 'image\_text' file](https://github.com/shopware/platform/blob/v6.3.4.1/src/Storefront/Resources/views/storefront/block/cms-block-image-text.html.twig) file here.
 We just extend so the code in that file exactly matches the code from the original file.

-Now we already should see a button in the storefront if we save a page with our new created CMS-Block.
+Now we already should see a button in the storefront if we save a page with our new created CMS block.
 However the view in the administration and in the storefront are completely different.
 We could simply but our code in the storefront twig file and display whatever we want.
 To really create a button with a config we need to create a matching CMS-Element.